iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part I, Introduction.md

 \end{aligned}
 $$

-This makes the estimating sequence exactly the same as the accelerated proximal gradient method if we assume that $x_k$ produced by the the proximal gradient operator.
+This makes the estimating sequence exactly the same as the accelerated proximal gradient method if we assume that $x_k$ produced by the proximal gradient operator.

 #### **The inexact proximal gradient inequality**

-Lemma A.7 can be seemed as an variant of the proximal gradient inequality with inexact proximal point evaluation.
+Lemma A.7 can be seemed as a variant of the proximal gradient inequality with inexact proximal point evaluation.

+---
+### **Continue Next time**

+See [Catalyst Acceleration Part III, Error Control](Catalyst%20Acceleration%20Part%20III,%20Error%20Control.md) for more details on how claims on the estimating sequence, the error bounds on the inner algorithm are combined together to show the overall convergence of the algorithm.